resonance-cascade/webmention.js/README.md

 ===============
 [Pingback.me](http://Pingback.me) makes it easy to recive incoming pingbacks and webmentions on your webpage or blog.
 Pingback.js helps you display them on your gh-pages or statically hosted website.

+## This project will undergo a namechange soon to reflect the emphasis on [webmentions](http://indiewebcamp.com/webmention) over pingbacks.

 ## Goals

 My initial goals for Pingback.js include its ability to process static elements on your pages and turn them into: